fossasia/gci16.fossasia.org/README.md

 Thoroughly read our [contributing guide](https://github.com/fossasia/gci16.fossasia.org/blob/gh-pages/CONTRIBUTING.md) before sending in your Pull Requests.
 Happy Contributing!

+# Installation

+Follow the [Installation](https://github.com/fossasia/gci16.fossasia.org/wiki/Installation) wiki to get the site running on your local environment.

 # Adding a mentor

 To add a mentor open the file `mentors.yml` in `_data` folder and please maintain the following format *EXACTLY* (replacing values where indicated):